jaggerharness/jaggerharness/README.md

 - 👋 Hi, I’m @jaggerharness
 - 👀 I’m a full stack developer
-- 🌱 Currently interested in React, NodeJS, and Flutter
+- 🌱 Currently interested in React, NodeJS, and Express.
+- 💻 My immediate goal is to master creating modern, scalable websites
 - 📫 How to reach me: jagger.dev@gmail.com

 <!---